pattern

 a lively dance characterized by rhythmic bouncing movements and close physical contact between dancers

-Ex: During the outdoor festival , live musicians played upbeat tunes for dancers to enjoy bunny hug, adding to the festive ambiance of the event .
+Ex: During the outdoor festival , live musicians played upbeat tunes for dancers to enjoy the bunny hug, adding to the festive ambiance of the event .

 cachucha